-Figure 5.
-Estimated wages paid out by groundfish processing sector in 2016 (in 2016 \$), per main groundfish species.
+Figure 4.
+Estimated wages paid out by groundfish processing sector in 2017 (in 2017 \$), per main groundfish species.
 Source: DFO estimates based on Dockside Monitoring Program (DMP) landings; sales slip prices and GSGislason &Associates Ltd., 2017.
-Note: 2016 DMP data is still considered "interim."

 Indigenous participation in the commercial groundfish fishery may occur through communal commercial licences, or as individual ownership of licences and vessels.
 Information on individual ownership is not available.
 Communal commercial licences (F) identify communal Indigenous participation within the commercial groundfish fishery and allow Indigenous communities to designate vessels and individual fishers to carry out the fishing.
-The ATP and PICFI programs have been used by DFO to acquire commercial groundfish licence eligibilities (K, L, ZN, T).
-The ATP and PICFI programs have also acquired and distributed slightly more than 16% of the total halibut quota, 15% of the sablefish quota as well as small amounts of quota for most trawl species.
-In 2017, PICFI allocated groundfish licences and quota in agreements with 19 Commercial Fishing Enterprises.
+The ATP and PICFI programs have been used by DFO to acquire commercial groundfish licence eligibilities (K - Sablefish, L - Halibut, ZN - Rockfish, T - Trawl).
+The ATP and PICFI programs have also acquired and distributed more than 16% of the total Halibut quota, and more than 16.5% of the Sablefish quota as well as small amounts of quota for most trawl species.
+In 2018, PICFI allocated groundfish licences and quota in agreements with 19 Commercial Fishing Enterprises.